kazettique/suneditor-vue/README.md

 #### Adding Traditional Chinese Language Pack! 🎉

-Since the [original SunEditor](https://github.com/JiHong88/SunEditor) does not has traditional Chinese language pack, so I added one if anyone need it. 🙌
+Since the [original SunEditor][SunEditor] does not has traditional Chinese language pack, so I added one if anyone need it. 🙌

 ## Events